 I remember my wonder years as a college student.
-Whenever, I told someone I went to Penn State I would get the same response.
+Whenever I told someone I went to Penn State I would get the same response.
 Ohhh…Ahhh…Wooha!
 It made me feel good, like I was doing something great with my life.
 It made me feel validated even…But then after 4-years, I graduated.

 As soon as I graduated, I knew things would change and it did.
 Now the Wooha’s were replaced with “So what now?”
 It was a frightening reality that my degree was just that, a degree, a piece of paper, and nothing I did in college mattered remotely to the giant machine we all know as the real world.

 Eventually, the wooha’s came back when I landed my first job on Wall Street.
 I was working for a financial tech company which made it seem like everything I was doing was super important.
-Nevertheless, my enthusiasm about my job was lackluster at best and the wooha’s began to diminish again.
+Nevertheless, my enthusiasm for my job was lackluster at best and the wooha’s began to diminish again.
 People could see that although my job was great it didn’t align with who I was or what I should be doing.

 Now, I am at the point in my life where the wooha’s cannot define my journey anymore.
-Yes it would be great to be praised for how successful I am, but society defines success in very rigid and traditional ways and that’s just not my trajectory.
-I want to be true to self, not the wooha’s.
+Yes, it would be great to be praised for how successful I am, but society defines success in very rigid and traditional ways and that’s just not my trajectory.
+I want to be true to myself, not the wooha’s.
 I want to be happy with what I am doing and I plan on doing just that.